 Operated by Barnes & Noble College Booksellers, the University Bookstore is located on the first floor of the Adams Hall.
 The bookstore offers a wide variety of services and merchandise to the university community.
-Textbooks, licensed merchandise, spirit and booster items, school supplies, and computer software are found here.
+Textbooks, licensed merchandise, spirit and booster items, school supplies, and computer software are available in store or online at shoptroytrojans.com.